Seychelles Tourism Board: 2005-2021 structure

-The Finance Section is responsible for providing support, advisory and centralized services in the field of finance.
-It ensures the proper monitoring of policies, guidelines and standards as per the Public Finance Management Act and Procurement Act.

 Foreign offices

 Seychelles Tourism Board has tourist offices in the United Kingdom, France, Italy, Spain, China and Abu Dhabi, as well as representative offices in South Africa, Mauritius, Middle East, South Korea, India, Germany, Brazil and Russia.
 These representative offices also handle enquiries for travel, trade and media from the US, Canada and other regions of the world where Seychelles Tourism Board does not have offices or representatives.